|Major Groups > Gilled Mushrooms > Pale-Spored > Lepiotoid Mushrooms > Leucocoprinus cretaceus|

 by Michael Kuo

-Gills: Free from the stem; close or nearly crowded; white, becoming pinkish and eventually brownish when past maturity.
+Gills: Free from the stem; close or crowded; short-gills frequent; white.

 Odor: Not distinctive.